1991 | 1992 | 1993 | 1994 | 1995 | 1996 | 1997 | 1998 | [no award 1999]

 Elmer A. Cottrell (1910-1979)

-Mr. Cottrell moved to Round Rock in 1948 to manage the Round Rock Cheese Factory, then one of the town's most important industries, and later became a spokesman for the Associated Milk Producers, Inc. He was elected to the City Council in 1950 and was Mayor from 1965-1968.
-His contribution to the community included starting the Round Rock Recreation Board, serving the Coy Scouts and FHA, and advocacy for preserving some of Round Rock's historic places, including the wagon ruts in Brushy Creek, the Palm House (now the Chamber of Commerce), and the Round Rock railroad depot (now the Sam Bass Theater).
+Mr. Cottrell moved to Round Rock in 1948 to manage the Round Rock Cheese Factory, which was then one of the town's most important industries.
+He was elected to the City Council in 1950 and was Mayor from 1965-1968.
+His contributions to the community included starting the Round Rock Recreation Board, serving the Boy Scouts and FHA, and advocacy for preserving some of Round Rock's historic places, including the wagon ruts in Brushy Creek, the Palm House (now the Chamber of Commerce), and the Round Rock railroad depot (now the Sam Bass Theater).

 2011 Local Legends